alexmaul/elisp-fm94bufr/README.md

 message from buffer *A* the start and end points in *A* are remembered and the encoding of *B* will replace the BUFR in *A*.

-You might edit the decoded text to your likings, only you must preserve the overall structure.
+You might edit the decoded text to your liking, only you must preserve the overall structure.
 Important for the encoding are the first column (keywords or descriptors) and the values after the first colon `:`.
 Any text string following this numeric value is discarded as it was only verbose translation